 VCU Massey Cancer Center is making headlines locally and globally for its renown in leading and shaping the fight against cancer.
-Check out highlights of Massey's press coverage and monthly summaries of news clippings below.

 Highlights of press coverage

 WRIC ABC 8: New recommended lung screening guidelines for smokers could double eligibility, July 31, 2020

 Massey physicians Patrick Nana-Sinkam and Mark Parker were featured in a news segment to discuss updated guidelines for lung cancer screening that could double the number of people eligible and save thousands of lives.
 WFXR FOX provided additional coverage.